 Configuration

-Database connections are configured as[[listeners]] entries in cordon.toml, alongside HTTP routes:
+Database connections are configured as[[listeners]] entries in cordon.toml, alongside HTTP routes.
+See Listeners for the full configuration reference.

 | Field | Type | Required | Description |